microsoft/node-api-dotnet/docs/features/js-references.md

     public ReferenceExample(JSArray data)
     {
-        // The constructor must have been invoked from JS, or from .NET
+        // The constructor must have been invoked from JS, or from .NET on the JS thread.
-        // on the JS thread.
-Save a reference to the JS value parameter.
+        // Save a reference to the JS value parameter.
+DO NOT store the JSArray directly
+        // as a member because it will be invalid as soon as this method returns.
         _dataReference = new JSReference(data);
     }

     public double GetSum()
     {
         // Access the saved data value via the reference.
-        // Since the reference is strong, it never returns null.
-        // (It throws ObjectDisposedException if disposed.)
+        // (It throws ObjectDisposedException if the reference is disposed.)
-        JSArray data = (JSArray)_dataReference.GetValue()!.Value;
+        JSArray data = (JSArray)_dataReference.GetValue();

         // JSArray implements IList<JSValue>.
         return data.Sum((JSValue value) => (double)value);